How long does it take to get a tooth pulled?

 Teeth located in different areas of the mouth require different types of dental injections to numb them up.
 One of the more challenging is the inferior alveolar nerve block injection (IANB).
 (This is the standard shot used to numb up lower back teeth.
 It’s the one given in the very rear of your mouth that winds up making one side of your lip up front feel tingly.)

-We’ve chosen to use the IANB as our proxy for estimating tooth numbing time.
-It would be our conjecture that anesthetizing other teeth, using the methods appropriate for their location, would generally take less time than that needed for an IANB to take effect.
+We’ve chosen to use the IANB as our proxy for estimating tooth-numbing time.
+We would conjecture that anesthetizing other teeth, using the methods appropriate for their location, would generally take less time than that needed for an IANB to take effect.

-(The statistics cited below involved the use of some of the more common anesthetic solutions dentists use when giving IANB injections.)
+(The statistics cited below involved the use of the more common anesthetic solutions dentists use when giving IANB injections.)

 This study measured the elapsed time between administering an extraction patient’s anesthetic until they displayed signs of numbness.